DiogoRibeiro7/nosql-databases-labs/exercises/mongo_db_practice_shell.md

   { _id: ObjectId("5c9f98e5e5c2dfe9b3729bfe") },
   {
     $set: {
-      synopsis: "A reluctant hobbit, Bilbo Baggins, sets out to the Lonely Mountain with a spirited group of dwarves to reclaim their mountain home - and the gold within it - from the dragon Smaug."
+      synopsis:
-    }
+        "A reluctant hobbit, Bilbo Baggins, sets out to the Lonely Mountain with a spirited group of dwarves to reclaim their mountain home - and the gold within it - from the dragon Smaug.", },
   }
 );
 ```